ajacocks/fah/README.md

 Instructions:

-1) Install Ansible, on your playform of choice
+1) Install Ansible, on your platform of choice
 2) Clone this repo:

    ```$ git clone https://github.com/ajacocks/fah.git```